bradreeder/CV/README.md

 [Github](https://github.com/saferTogether/saferTogether) | [SaferTogether](http://safertogether.org.uk/)

 I helped build a design prototype of a risk assessment survey targeted at victims of domestic abuse.
-As a project manager, my additional responsibilities included managing communications with the product owners, guiding them through user testing, and ensuring agile techniques were followed.
+As a project manager, my additional responsibilities included managing communications with the product owners, guiding them through user testing, and ensuring agile practices were followed.

 ---